Here’s my guide to Florence Cathedral in Florence, with must know tips for visiting.

 Brunelleschi developed a “dome within in a dome” double shell concept that worked without wooden centering.
 Financed by Cosimo de Medici (the Elder), it catapulted the Medici name forward in Florentine society.

 It’s one of the best things to do in Florence.
 When you make the climb, you’re between the two domes Brunelleschi designed.

 It can be hot, stuffy, and potentially claustrophobic.
 And there’s no elevator.
 If you’re doing the dome climb in the summer, it will be stifling.

 About 2/3 of the way up is a viewing ledge at the base of the drum.
-From here, you have a splendid view of Giorgio Vasari’s dome frescoes, painted from 1572-79.
+From here, you have a splendid view of Giorgio Vasari’s dome fresco of The Last Judgment, painted from 1572-79.